-- The medical bills for treating those injuries
+- The medical bills for treating the physical injuries you suffered

-- The lost wages while your injuries keep you from working
+- The wages you lost while your injuries kept you from working

-However, moving truck accidents claims are much more complex than those regarding car accidents simply because of the extensive damages, various causes, and higher insurance limits.
-Knowing who to hold liable for the damages is also important.
-Matters of negligence and causation must be discussed to solve the case.
+However, moving truck accident claims are much more complex than those regarding car accidents because matters of negligence and causation must be discussed to solve the case.
+Also due to: